AdobeDocs/experience-manager-learn.en/help/sites/integrations/platform/fpid.md

 The following code and configuration can be deployed to AEM Publish service to create an endpoint that generates, or extends the life of an existing FPID cookie and returns the FPID as JSON.

-### AEM FPID cookie servlet
+### AEM Publish FPID cookie servlet

-An AEM HTTP endpoint must be created to generate or extend an FPID cookie, using a [Sling servlet](https://sling.apache.org/documentation/the-sling-engine/servlets.html#registering-a-servlet-using-java-annotations-1).
+An AEM Publish HTTP endpoint must be created to generate or extend an FPID cookie, using a [Sling servlet](https://sling.apache.org/documentation/the-sling-engine/servlets.html#registering-a-servlet-using-java-annotations-1).

 + The servlet is bound to `/bin/aem/fpid` as authentication is not required to access it.
 If authentication is required, bind to a Sling resource type.
 + The servlet accepts HTTP GET requests.
 The response is marked with `Cache-Control: no-store` to prevent caching, but this endpoint should be requested using unique cache-busting query parameters as well.